giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 My research studies the construction and change of group identities, and their implications for political competition, mobilization, and development in contemporary societies.
 I am particularly interested in how political elites and mass media shape the salience of ethnic and linguistic boundaries, and in how collective memories affect behavior.

-I use econometric tools for causal inference on contemporary and archival data, as well as original surveys.
+I use econometric tools for causal inference on contemporary and archival data, as well as experimental methods.

 My research has been funded by {{< staticref "https://www.wider.unu.edu/" "newtab" >}}UNU-WIDER{{< /staticref >}} and the {{< staticref "https://theihs.org/" "newtab" >}}Institute for Humane Studies{{< /staticref >}}.